GuiPimenta-Dev/lambda-forge-docs/docs/articles/page3.md

-# Effective Testing Practices with Lambda Forge
+# Effective Software Testing with Lambda Forge

-Comming soon...
+Coming soon...

 <!-- # Developing a Serverless CRUD App Using DynamoDB